Lookup API specification

 Endpoint

-https://api.faraday.ai/v1/targets/<YOUR TARGET ID>/lookup
+https://api.faraday.ai/v1/targets/<YOUR TARGET ID>/lookup using the POST method

 Response codes